thinkful-ei26/trisha-wc-client/README.md

 ### Post MVP
 - **User can click on "INFO" for instructions on how to use the app**
 - **User can search a recipe using the search box**
-- **User can filter the recipe list a by example categories below:**
+- **User can filter the recipe list by the example categories below:**
     * Filter by:
     * Dairy-free
     * Vegetarian